 Mr. Pierre’s Beauty Salon was the best toy.
-The centerpiece was a plastic head of a woman with golden hair sprouting from her head.
-It came with styling tools, but all I ever did was cut her hair badly.
-I didn’t care because you could begin again by pulling more hair from her scalp.
-While I loved my baby doll that peed and drank milk, nothing compared with sneaking the kitchen scissors and chopping hair.
+The centerpiece was the head of a woman with golden hair sprouting from a scalp.
+It came with styling tools, but all I ever did was chop it.
+In my memory there was an endless supply.
+While I loved my baby doll that peed and drank milk, nothing compared with sneaking the kitchen scissors and cut, cut, cutting her locks.

 It was the only time hair-styling was fun.
 My mom never left my hair alone.
 She made a hobby out of improving it.
 She started with huge velvet bows.
 They perched like missiles between my side part and ears, obstructing my peripheral vision.

 In second grade my mom went too far and gave me a Toni Home Perm.
 After work one evening, she sat me on a green velvet stool in the living room, told me to sit still, and went to town.
-With my scalp still burning from the solution, she pulled my hair like taffy to fix it on the pink plastic rollers.
-The last step, fastening the hair on the roller with hard rubber anchors, delivered the biggest shock.
+With a scalp still burning from the perm solution, she pulled my hair like taffy to fix it on pink plastic rollers.
+The last step, fastening the roller with rubber anchors, delivered the biggest shock.
 Imagine tying your pony tail to a door and standing still while someone shuts it.